delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

 Please do report any bugs you find.

-From 28th September CodeSnip bugs are recorded in Tracker on SourceForge.
-View the bug list here: https://sourceforge.net/tracker/?group_id=272192&atid=1157220
+Bugs are recorded in Tracker on SourceForge.
+View the bug via this url http://www.delphidabbler.com/url/codesnip-bugs which redirects to SourceForge.
+You can also access the bug tracker from CodeSnip by using the "Tools | Report Bug Online" and following the link.

 If you wish to report a bug, please check the current reports on Tracker AND the historic list of fixed bugs at http://www.delphidabbler.com/software/codesnip/bugs

-If your bug hasn't been reported on fixed please add a report using the "Add new" link on tracker.
+If your bug hasn't been reported or fixed please add a report using the "Add new" link on tracker.

-Bugs can still be reported direct from CodeSnip, but this is no longer the preferred option - I just wasn't getting enough info to fix them from the reports.
-If you want to use this route, you'll find the bug report wizard on the Tools menu.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯